Flip-flop (electronics): SR NOR latch

-An animation of a SR latch, constructed from a pair of cross-coupled NOR gates.
+An animation of an SR latch, constructed from a pair of cross-coupled NOR gates.
 Red and black mean logical '1' and '0', respectively.

 An animated SR latch.
 Black and white mean logical '1' and '0', respectively.

 Transitioning from the restricted combination (D) to (A) leads to an unstable state.

 The SR NOR latch consists of two parallel NOR gates where the output of each NOR is also fanned out into one input of the other NOR, as shown in the figure.

 We call these output-to-input connections feedback inputs, or simply feedbacks.

 The remaining inputs we will use as control inputs as explained above.

 Notice that at this point, because everything is symmetric, it does not matter to which inputs the outputs are connected.

-We now break the symmetry by choosing which of the remaining control inputs will be our set and reset and we can call "set NOR" the NOR gate with the set control and "reset NOR" the NOR with the reset control; in the figures the set NOR is the bottom one and the reset NOR is the top one.
+We now break the symmetry by choosing which of the remaining control inputs will be our set and reset and we can call set NOR the NOR gate with the set control and reset NOR the NOR with the reset control; in the figures the set NOR is the bottom one and the reset NOR is the top one.

 The output of the reset NOR will be our stored bit Q, while we will see that the output of the set NOR stores its complement Q̅.

 To derive the behavior of the SR NOR latch, consider S and R as control inputs and remember that, from the equations above, set and reset NOR with control 1 will fix their outputs to 0, while set and reset NOR with control 0 will act as a NOT gate.

 With this it is now possible to derive the behavior of the SR latch as simple conditions (instead of, for example, assigning values to each line see how they propagate):